One Day Programmes

 Education Outside the Classroom

-Want to sign up for both Bush and Farm adventures in Term 4 and Term 1?
+Want to sign up for both Bush and Farm School in Term 4 and Term 1?

 We strongly believe that enrolling your child in Bush Farm School for at least a six-month commitment.
 Children take time to adjust to any new environment, as well as our mentoring and guiding strategies.
 It is only over time that we begin to see real changes.
-Each year, our programme themes will remain the same.
+Each year, our programme themes will remain the same, yet the subject matter will change slightly.
 We hope this consistency will enable deeper levels of knowing about this tūrangaewaewae, the place where we stand.

 Information if your child attends school